-\begin{prop} $(P1)=(P2)$. \end{prop} The proof is given in Appendix \ref{sec:proveProp2} by carefully constructing a sequence of inequalities based mostly on the convexity of the maximum function.
-The optimality of the probabilistic sharing solution of the reduced W-PIR$^\#$ code in the homogeneous setting is established in Theorem \ref{theorem:homo}. \begin{theorem} For the homogeneous setting with download cost $D\in [1,D^*]$, the optimal surrogate leakage loss under the Max-L metric is given as
+For simplicity of notation, we have taken the convention that $p_{-1}=p_K=0$.
+The following proposition establishes the optimality of the reduced W-PIR$^\#$ code. \begin{prop} In the homogeneous setting, $(P1)=(P2)$. \end{prop} The proof is given in Appendix \ref{sec:proveProp2} by carefully constructing a sequence of inequalities based mainly on the convexity of the maximum function.
+The optimality of the probabilistic sharing solution of the reduced W-PIR$^\#$ code in the homogeneous setting is established in Theorem \ref{theorem:homo}.